darrenfishell/data-projects/retail-power-compare/readme.md

-## Comparing retail supply to the standard Offer
+## Comparing retail supply to the standard offer

 These raw files and Tableau Prep workflow produce a file that can be used for analysis of retail power supplier prices in Maine, by year.